09 May 2016News

-This week marks National Volunteer Week, which provides a chance for the wider Australian community to reflect on the efforts of volunteers and celebrate their contribution.
+This week marks National Volunteer Week, which provides a chance for the wider Australian community to reflect on the efforts of volunteers and celebrate their contributions.

 Dozens of volunteers give up their time each week to help Settlement Services International (SSI) support refugees, humanitarian entrants and people seeking asylum.
 These volunteers provide practical support to assist individuals to engage with the community, achieve independence and realise their full potential in Australia.